SiberiaField/PML_Course/README.md

 # PML_Course

 This repo contains some tasks from the PML course.
-Change current branch to "tasks" if you want to look at tasks
+Every task has its own folder, e.g. DA-1-31